ansible/ansible/docsite/rst/intro_dynamic_inventory.rst

   ``us-east-1b``

 Security Group
   Instances belong to one or more security groups.
-A group is created for each security group, with all characters except alphanumerics, dashes (-) converted to underscores (_).
-Each group is prefixed by ``security_group_`` e.g.
+A group is created for each security group, with all characters except alphanumerics, converted to underscores (_).
+Each group is prefixed by ``security_group_``.
+Currently, dashes (-) are also converted to underscores (_), you can change using the `replace_dash_in_groups` setting in ec2.ini (this has changed across several versions so check the ec2.ini for details). e.g.
   ``security_group_default``
   ``security_group_webservers``